KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-YouTubeWebView by doctorfree](https://gitlab.com/doctorfree/MMM-YouTubeWebView)

 1. Typo: Found `Magic Mirror` in file `MMM-YouTubeWebView.js`: Replace it with `MagicMirror²`.
+2. Information: There are updates for 1 dependencie(s):
+   -  prettier  2.4.0  →  3.1.0

 ### [MMM-YrNow by Yr](https://github.com/Yr/MMM-YrNow)